FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: no ip ospf transmit-delay

    Set number of seconds for InfTransDelay value.
 LSAs' age should be incremented by this value when transmitting.
-   The default value is 1 seconds.
+The default value is 1 second.

 .. index:: ip ospf area (A.B.C.D|(0-4294967295))
 .. clicmd:: ip ospf area (A.B.C.D|(0-4294967295))